Thesis title: The Auditory Imagination: Unsound Listening Practices in Midcentury American Poetry

 Supervisors: Dr Erica McAlpine and Dr Tara Stubbs

-Research interests: nineteenth- and twentieth-century literature, sound studies, textual materiality and material culture, modernism
+Research interests: nineteenth- and twentieth-century British literature, nineteenth- and twentieth-century American literature, sound studies, textual materiality and material culture, modernism